SignificoHealth/recco-android-sdk/docs/LOCAL_PUBLISHING.md

 ## Usage

-In order to sync artifacts previosly published in your local repository, you need to add mavenLocal() configuration as the first repository reference in your repository definitions inside settings.gradle file.
+In order to sync artifacts previously published in your local repository, you need to add mavenLocal() configuration as the first repository reference in your repository definitions inside settings.gradle file.

 ```kotlin
 repositories {